alexliesenfeld/httpmock/lib/macros/README.md

 # httpmock macros
-This is an internal macro only crate required for `httpmock`.
+This is an internal macro-only crate required for `httpmock`.